-An option for land trusts is to buy land outright, but it’s rare that the Trust can afford to buy and hold land in Northern Virginia’s real estate market.
+An option for land trusts is to buy land outright, but it’s rare that NVCT can afford to buy and hold land in Northern Virginia’s real estate market.
 As a nonprofit, we seek to use our supporters’ resources as efficiently as possible, so land more often comes to us through gifts or bargain sales.
+Gifts of Land

-- Donating land can have tax benefits for the donor, including income tax, capital gains tax, and estate tax benefits.
-The Trust recommends that landowners discuss gifts of land with their financial advisors to make sure they’ve considered all possible outcomes.
+Donating land can have tax benefits for the donor, including income tax, capital gains tax, and estate tax benefits.
+NVCT recommends that landowners discuss gifts of land with their financial advisors to make sure they’ve considered all possible outcomes.

-- In some projects, land or an easement may be sold to the Trust at less than appraised value, or in other words, partly a sale and partly a donation.
+In some projects, land or an easement may be sold to NVCT at less than appraised value, or in other words, partly a sale and partly a donation.
 This is also sometimes called a bargain sale.
 For the donation portion of the land’s value, the seller may be eligible to claim a charitable tax deduction.

-- It’s rare, though not impossible, for the Trust to raise funds to purchase land or easements through private or public sources.
+It’s rare, though not impossible, for NVCT to raise funds to purchase land or easements through private or public sources.

-- When the Trust receives a gift of land with conservation value, it may place a conservation easement on the property and sell the permanently protected land to a conservation buyer.
-The Trust uses the proceeds to protect other lands in Northern Virginia.
+When NVCT receives a gift of land with conservation value, it may place a conservation easement on the property and sell the permanently protected land to a conservation buyer.
+NVCT uses the proceeds to protect other lands in Northern Virginia.

-- In cases where land can provide important public access, the Trust may convey the property to a public agency such as a local parks department, so the public will own and enjoy the property.
+In cases where land can provide important public access, NVCT may convey the property to a public agency such as a local parks department, so the public will own and enjoy the property.

 If you’d like to learn more and see whether your land is a good candidate for conservation or other transfer of title, please give us a call or send us an email.